-34-year-old Jodie Roberts entered the hospital on Monday, July 19, 2018 with excitement, knowing she would soon see her second son for the first time.
+Roberts entered the hospital on a Monday with excitement, knowing she would soon see her second son for the first time.
 She was aware that her pregnancy was risky, because of her age, and the fact that she was overweight.
 She also had diabetes and high blood pressure, according to a legal filing by the family’s attorney.
+These risk factors made careful monitoring essential, because severe preeclampsia can cause brain-damage when warning signs are ignored.

 High Risk Obstetrics